-A Travel Guide to Aoraki Mt Cook
+How to Plan a Trip to Aoraki Mt Cook

 After a mind-blowing road journey alongside the impossibly blue waters of Lake Pukaki and the braided Tasman River, you’ve arrived at the “peak” of New Zealand’s alpine wilderness.
-It’s a landscape and eco-system so spectacular that it has UNESCO World Heritage and Dark Sky Reserve statuses under its belt.
+It’s a landscape and ecosystem so spectacular that it has UNESCO World Heritage and Dark Sky Reserve statuses under its belt.
 Making the tiny Mt Cook Village your base, you have access to the surrounding peaks, glaciers and lakes through a wealth of alpine adventures, from ski planes to hiking trails.

 At the centre of it all is the highest peak in New Zealand which gives the village and national park its name, Aoraki Mt Cook.
 “Aoraki” meaning “cloud piercer” in the Maori language and “Cook” after the first European explorer to set foot in New Zealand.